 Dean, College of Business

-Associate Dean for Academic Programs & MS Finance Program Director
+Associate Dean for Programs

-Assistant Dean for Curriculum, Accreditation & Student Services
+Senior Assistant Dean for Curriculum, Accreditation & Student Services

-Amy began her career in higher education in 2003 working for Dowling College.
+Amy Milligan began her career in higher education in 2003 working for Dowling College.
 She worked with the Dowling Institute to offer MBA programs at various companies to facilitate employees earning their degrees at their job location.
 During that time, Amy earned her MBA in General Management from Dowling College.
 Amy went on to become the Assistant Dean for Admissions at the Stony Brook Southampton campus in 2007.
 In November of 2010, Amy began working in the College of Business at Stony Brook University as the Assistant Dean for Administration with primary responsibilities in human resources, budget, enrollment management and accreditation.
-Amy’s current position is Assistant Dean for Curriculum, Accreditation and Student Services.
+Amy’s current position is Senior Assistant Dean for Curriculum, Accreditation and Student Services.
 In addition, Amy is an active member of the faculty teaching undergraduate and graduate courses in leadership and organizational behavior.

-Reporting to the Dean, Joyce Wellinger is the Assistant Dean for Finance and Administration and serves as the chief financial and administrative officer for the College of Business.
+Reporting to the Dean, Joyce Wellinger is the Senior Assistant Dean for Finance and Administration and serves as the chief financial and administrative officer for the College of Business.
 She is responsible for the effective and efficient function of the College to advance both current and long-term goals that include directing, overseeing and coordinating designated aspects of the operations of the College.
-Joyce works in consultation with the Dean, the Associate Dean, Area Heads and Assistant Dean for Curriculum, Accreditation and Student Services to develop and coordinate the implementation of strategic plans, and oversees the daily operational, budgetary and financial management, human resources, facilities, information technology support services, international program administration, and overall College compliance with University, State and Federal contracts, grants, policies and regulation.
+Joyce works in consultation with the Dean, the Associate Deans, Area Heads and Senior Assistant Dean for Curriculum, Accreditation and Student Services to develop and coordinate the implementation of strategic plans, and oversees the daily operational, budgetary and financial management, human resources, facilities, information technology support services, international program administration, and overall College compliance with University, State and Federal contracts, grants, policies and regulation.